Where do I start?

 The reason you should train with ASDI is because firearms training is more than just marksmanship.
 Firearms training is about knowing what to do before, during, and after you use your firearm in self defense.
 Often time firearms training is about getting out of a situation without having to use your firearm.
 What it really comes down to is that when you are in a life or death situation you will not rise to the occasion you will fall to your highest level of training.

 Are there classes for families?

 Yes, we have courses for entire families that can be tailored to fit the ages and size of the families.
 At the end of these courses, the whole family will have a complete understanding of firearms safety, firearms handling, and the basics of how to fire a firearm safely.

 Can my spouse attend if they already have, or do not want the Utah Concealed Carry Permit?

-In this case your spouse is more than welcome to attend.
+In this case, your spouse is more than welcome to attend.
 If they have their permit already they can come simply to be with you and learn more about concealed carry.
 If they do not have their permit they can still attend without paying for the course.
-If later they decided they wish to obtain a permit they can simply; pay the course fee, fill out the paper work, fingerprint card, and submit their completed aplication to receive their permit.
+If later they decided they wish to obtain a permit they can simply; pay the course fee, fill out the paperwork, fingerprint card, and submit their completed application to receive their permit.

 What clothing should I wear?

 Each class is a little different and has its own requirements, so be sure to check the course description for the class you are taking.
 In general, for all classes that have live fire require long pants and closed toed shoes.
 Always keep in mind the weather as some of our courses are taught outdoors.
 The Concealed Firearm Permit Classes are taught indoors, so wear what you are most comfortable in.

 Why should a Californian get a Utah Non-Resident Concealed Carry Permit?